artnoage/AIMO2_initial/benchmarks/README.md

 - Supports multiple solution approaches with comparative analysis
 - Implements memory and CPU usage limits for secure execution
 - Provides detailed execution traces for debugging and analysis

+### Filtered Programming Benchmark (`filter_programmer_benchmark.py`)
+A variation of the Programming Benchmark that generates multiple solutions (specifically 20 attempts) and filters the results to keep only one correct solution if there are 1 or 2 correct solutions among the generated attempts.
+This is useful for creating filtered datasets for training.

 ### Test Benchmark (`test_benchmark.py`)
 Evaluates a model's ability to create test functions that can verify mathematical solutions.
 These test functions should correctly identify valid and invalid answers.